 Natural disasters could damage or destroy our ground stations resulting in a disruption of service to our customers.
 In addition, the collateral effects of disasters such as flooding may impair the functioning of our ground equipment.
 If a natural disaster were to impair or destroy any of our ground facilities, we might be unable to provide service to our customers in the affected area for a period of time.
-Even if our gateways are not affected by natural disasters, our service could be disrupted if a natural disaster damages the public switch telephone network or terrestrial wireless networks or our ability to connect to the public switch telephone network or terrestrial wireless networks.
-Additionally, there are inherent dangers and risk associated with our satellite operations, including the risk of increased radiation.
+Even if our gateways are not affected by natural disasters, our service could be disrupted if a natural disaster damages the public switch telephone network or terrestrial wireless networks or our ability to connect to the public switch telephone network or terrestrial wireless networks or satellite operations, including the risk of increased radiation.
 Any such failures or service disruptions could harm our business and results of operations.